| Title: | Calculation and Application of p-Variation |

 A numeric vector.

-vectorFinds changes points (i.e. corners) in the numeric
+numeric vectorFinds changes points (i.e. corners) in the numeric vector.

 x |